-6 Conclusions
+7 Conclusions

 We applied a RCM over Himalaya to simulate precipitation and snow cover from March 2000 to December 2003.
-Due to its high spatial resolution, our RCM appears very useful to describe the spatial variability of precipitation and snow cover over the Himalaya, which can not be correctly simulated with coarse gridded global atmospheric models.
-RCMs are particularly interesting to simulate the atmospheric circulation over mountainous areas, which can be strongly affected by the topography, both locally and regionally.
-Nevertheless, it appears quite challenging to estimate the real precipitation rates in the Himalaya: on one hand, observational data is particularly scarce, and rain gauges are generally not adapted to measure snowfall.
-On the other hand,

-- 5 models are far to be perfect and show significant biases, especially in terms of precipitation.
-Still, local observations give a correct estimation of precipitation at the foothill of the Himalaya, where there is a relatively high density of rain gauges.
+Due to its high spatial resolution, our RCM appears very useful to describe the spatial variability of precipitation and snow cover over the Himalaya, which cannot be correctly simulated with coarse gridded global atmospheric models.
+RCMs are particularly useful to simulate the atmospheric circulation over mountainous areas, which can be strongly affected by the topography, both locally and regionally.
+Nevertheless, it appears quite challenging to estimate the real precipitation rates in the Himalaya: on one hand, observational data are particularly scarce, and rain gauges are generally not adapted to measure snowfall.
+On the other hand, models are far to be perfect and show significant biases, especially in terms of precipitation.
+Still, local observations provide a correct estimation of precipitation at the foothill of the Himalaya, where there is a relatively high density of rain gauges.
 Comparing our simulation with these observations in this area, we found our RCM to underestimate precipitation.
-We further expect a significant underestimation of precipitation in - the observational data sets at high altitude.
+We further expect a significant underestimation of precipitation in the observational datasets at high altitude.
 Therefore, it is more complicated to validate model outputs in these areas.
 As snow cover extent is well estimated with satellite products, checking the ability of models to simulate snow cover is a way to partially analyse its performance in terms of snowfall description.
-In particular, our MAR simulation clearly underestimates snowfall in the Eastern part of the Himalaya, whereas - it appears more correct in central Himalaya and in Western Nepal.
-Finally, we expect our model to give a first approximation of snowfall in these high altitude areas.
-Based on the simulations, we characterized snow accumulation in the Himalaya, which differs widely along this mountain range: snowfall can occur during all seasons in Western Himalaya, due to both summer monsoon and mid-latitude low pressure systems bring- - ing moisture in this region.
-In central Himalaya and in the Tibetan plateau, there is a much more marked dry season, occurring from October to March.
-The snow cover does not have a well marked seasonal cycle in these regions, as it depends on both the duration of the monsoon - quite variable from one year to another - and on the unlikely but possible occurrence of snowfall during the winter.
-Our work provided a first - regional description of snow cover and snowfall in the Nepalese Himalaya.
+In particular, our MAR simulation clearly underestimates snowfall in the eastern part of the Himalaya, whereas it appears more correct in central Himalaya and in western Nepal.
+Finally, we expect our model to provide a first approximation of snowfall in these high altitude areas.
+Based on the simulations, we characterised snow accumulation in the Himalaya, which differs widely along this mountain range: snowfall can occur during all seasons in western Himalaya, due to both summer monsoon and mid-latitude low pressure systems bringing moisture in this region.
+In central Himalaya and in the Tibetan Plateau, there is a marked dry season, occurring from October to March.
+The snow cover does not have a pronounced seasonal cycle in these regions, as it depends on both the duration of the monsoon - quite variable from one year to another - and on the unlikely but possible occurrence of snowfall during the extra-monsoon period.
+Our work provided a first regional description of snow cover and snowfall in the Nepalese Himalaya.
 Improving the physical schemes of our RCM, we hope in further studies to decrease the biases highlighted in this study, and to perform simulations over longer period to analyse in more detail the snowfall inter-annual variability over the Himalaya.
+Multiannual applications of this model could be also used to study the poorly known interactions of the East Asian and the Indian Summer Monsoons with the snow cover extent over the Himalaya and the Tibetan Plateau.